 "To beat a hacker, you need to think like one!"
 EC-Council

-Certified Ethical Hackers use the knowledge and tools of malicious hackers to uncover vulnerabilities in an organization's computer systems.
-Upon assessing the target system's security posture, a CEH performs the indicated preventive, corrective and protective measures to safeguard the system before an actual security breach occurs.
-CEH certification is vendor-neutral, so certified ethical hackers can protect a wide range of modern networks.
+Certified Ethical Hackers use the knowledge and tools of malicious attackers to uncover vulnerabilities in an organization's computer systems.
+Upon assessing the target system's security posture, a CEH performs the indicated preventive, corrective and protective measures to safeguard the system before an actual breach can occur.
+CEH certification is vendor-neutral, so certified ethical hackers can protect a wide range of systems, regardless of make.

 Certified Ethical Hacker (CEH) Exam

 Certified Ethical Hacker Training

 CEH Related Certifications

 Skills Measured by the Certified Ethical Hacker Exam

 Here are some of the key skills and knowledge areas covered in the CEH exam.
 Certified Ethical Hackers...

 - possess a strong background knowledge of networking, telecommunications, web and computer systems.